jerryscript-project/iotjs/docs/devs/Use-JerryScript-Debugger.md

 ### Usage

+To start the debugger-server: `<iotjs binary> --start-debug-server test.js`

+It is important to note that optional parameters (such as `--debugger-wait-source` or `--jerry-debugger-port=...`) should be specified after `--start-debug-server` in order to work properly.

+#### Sending source to the debugger remotely

+The `--debugger-wait-source` makes the client wait until the source code is sent by the debugger-client.
+The file argument is ignored in this case, therefore doesn't need to be specified.
+IoT.js is also capable of resetting the context, thus, there's no need to restart the environment if the remote source is changed.
+*Note*: Only one remote source file is supported at the moment.

+#### Setting the debugger port

-To start the debugger-server: `<iotjs binary> --start-debug-server test.js` If you want to specify the port number of the debugger-server (default: 5001), you can do so with the `--jerry-debugger-port=<PORT>` option:
+If you want to specify the port number of the debugger-server (default: 5001), you can do so with the `--jerry-debugger-port=<PORT>` option:
 `<iotjs binary> --start-debug-server --jerry-debugger-port=8080 test.js`